Fisheryu1234/hugo-academic-jmwebsite_Fisher/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-- name: Big Ten University
+- name: Rice university
-  url: ""
+  url: "www.rice.edu"

 # Short bio (displayed in user profile at end of posts)
 bio: Job candidate is a doctoral candidate in economics at Big Ten University.
 Job candidate has research interests in health and environmental economics.